FloWuenne/Nextflow_experiments/README.md

-# TheNextSolution
+# Nextflow experiments
-This repository contains a collection of different problems and solutions in Nextflow.
+This repository contains a collection of different problems, solutions and experiments in Nextflow.